damiano00/react-js-test/README.md

 # react-js-test
-This is a test repository to create a React Web App.
+This is a test repository to create a Web App using React and Firebase.